rackerlabs/canon/docs/_posts/2013-08-04-ABOUT-CANON-summary.md

 tags : [intro, about, canon]
 ---

-The goal of Canon is to lower the barrier of entry for new UIs at Rackspace.
+##### The goal of Canon is to lower the barrier of entry for new UIs at Rackspace<span class="super-script">&reg;</span>.

 Inspired by Twitter Bootstrap, Canon is created by *and* for designers and developers at Rackspace.
 It already serves as the unified library for control panels like <a href="">MyCloud</a>, <a href="">MyRackspace</a>, <a href="">Cloud Backup</a>, <a href="">MailGun</a> and others.

 Canon is a front-end framework of HTML and CSS.
-The UI Components and Layouts in Canon have been designed and tested by Rackspace Product Design and are combined to form a UX Pattern Library.
+The UI Components and Layouts in Canon have been designed and tested by Rackspace<span class="super-script">&reg;</span> Product Design and are combined to form a UX Pattern Library.

 ##### Want to participate in the evolution of Rackspace<span class="super-script">&reg;</span> Canon?